jzaccone/watson-discovery-analyze-data-breaches/README.md

 10. Show custom configuration setup - add a new enrichment to the title field
 11. Use Watson Exploreer to call the service from out side of the tooling using the supplied credentials

-Once you've completed the walkthrough you will know how to :

-* Provision the Discovery service
-* Import data into the service
-* Run simple and advanced queries
-* Add enrichments

-If you like you can configure a web application so that it can query the data collection you created.
-The web app allows you to explore that data.
+Later you can configure a full web application so that it can query the data collection you created.
+For now we want to learn more about the service.

+Before you start you must
+## Sign up for IBM Cloud

+If you are not already signed up for the IBM Cloud, [sign up here](https://console.bluemix.net)

 ### Walkthrough Steps

-### 2. Create IBM Cloud services
+### 1. Provision the Watson Discovery Service

 Create the following services:

 * [**Watson Discovery**](https://console.ng.bluemix.net/catalog/services/discovery)

+### 2. Explore the data
+We're going to use a public data set that lists cyber security breaches between 2004 and 2017.
+The data is available as a spreadsheet on [Google Docs](https://docs.google.com/spreadsheets/d/1Je-YUdnhjQJO_13r8iTeRxpU2pBKuV6RVRHoYCgiMfg/edit#gid=322165570).
+You can download the data set as comma-separated values (CSV) by clicking File > Download as and then selecting the .csv file format.

 ### 3. Load the Discovery files